BYLAWS OF THE ACVO VISION FOR ANIMALS FOUNDATION (VAF)

 ARTICLE I – NAME

 1.1 The name of the organization is the American College of Veterinary Ophthalmologists Vision for Animals Foundation hereafter known as the VAF.
-VAF is a nonprofit organization incorporated under the laws of the State of Illinois in 2002 as a not for profit corporation.
+VAF is a nonprofit organization incorporated under the laws of the State of Illinois in 2002 and the State of Rhode Island in 2014 as a not for profit corporation.
 VAF has no members.

 ARTICLE II OFFICES

-2.1 The principal office of the VAF shall be located in the State of Illinois, unless otherwise designated by the Board of Directors.
-The VAF may have such other offices at such suitable places, within or without the State of Illinois, as may be designated by the VAF
+2.1 The principal office of the VAF shall be located in the State of Rhode Island, unless otherwise designated by the Board of Directors.
+The VAF may have such other offices at such suitable places, within or without the State of Rhode Island, as may be designated by the VAF.

 ARTICLE III PURPOSE AND MISSION

-The mission of the VAF is to improve the quality of life of animals by preserving and restoring vision through education and science.
+The mission of the VAF is to improve the quality of life of animals by advancing eye health through science and education.

 3.2 Specific goals of the VAF shall include the following:

 3.2.1 Improve animal eye health through scientific advancement.